opipari/DeepRobWeb/projects/finalproject.md

 The goals for this deliverable are to practice preparing and delivering a concise research presentation and to build an appreciation for the importance of clarity when presenting research.

-A great resource to find example research presentations are the recorded oral presentations from recent robotics conferences.
+A great resource where you can find recorded research presentations are the oral presentations from recent robotics conferences.
 For example, the recorded oral presentations from [ICRA 2022](https://events.infovaya.com/event?id=88){: target="_blank" rel="noopener noreferrer"} and [CoRL 2022](https://corl2022.org/videos-oralsessions/){: target="_blank" rel="noopener noreferrer"} can be found online.

 Please use the provided [DeepRob Keynote Theme](/assets/slides/templates/DeepRob.kth) or the provided [DeepRob PowerPoint Template](/assets/slides/templates/DeepRob.pptx) for styling your slides.